 If the liquidity/volume ratio in the less risky pool is high (high liquidity/low volume), then you may go for the pool that is more risky in terms of impermanent loss but offers higher fees.

 4- Providing liquidity to incentivized pools and participating in liquidity mining programs

 All of the popular AMMs have their own tokens which are distributed to liquidity providers through liquidity mining programs.
-Among them, the most popular ones are UNI and SUSHI.
+Among them, the most popular ones are UNI, SUSHI and CAKE.

 5- Providing liquidity to Mooniswap (1inch Liquidity Protocol)